omercankoc/app-to-app-android/README.md

 ## App to App Broadcast Receiver
-### First Application
+## First Application
 Application that will receive the sent signal.
-First, let's add the necessary permissions to the manifest file.

-Add permission to access from other app.
+### Add permission for other app's access.
 ```xml
 <uses-permission android:name="application.permission"></uses-permission>
 ```

-Add the receiver and configure it.
+### Add the receiver and configure it.
 ```xml
 <receiver
     android:name=".SignalBroadcast"